Efficient Transformers with Dynamic Token Pooling

 \section{Limitations}

-\paragraph{Linguistic Variation} The results we obtain are highly dependent on the target language and its morphology.
-For example, word boundaries might seem like an obvious first choice for dynamic segmentation, and in fact, they achieve the best performance in English and Vietnamese.
-On the other hand, for some languages like agglutinative Finnish, whitespaces effect high shortening rates, which are detrimental to model performance.
-Furthermore, explicit word boundaries are not always available in the data for all scripts.
-For example, in Chinese characters or modalities other than text, like speech or vision, there is no obvious equivalent to whitespaces.
+\paragraph{Linguistic variation} Our results are highly dependent on the target language and its morphology.
+For example, word boundaries might seem like an obvious choice for dynamic segmentation, and in fact they achieve the best performance in English and Vietnamese.
+However, for some languages like agglutinative Finnish, whitespaces are less frequent, which is detrimental to model performance.
+Explicit word boundaries are not available for all scripts.
+For example, in Chinese characters, or in modalities other than text like speech or vision, there is no obvious equivalent to whitespaces.
 However, segmentation based on stochastic re-parameterisation, subword tokenizers and spikes in conditional entropy overcomes these limitations.

 \paragraph{Contiguous segments} In its current formulation, dynamic pooling only allows for merging contiguous segments of tokens in a sequence.
 However, this is not ideal for morphology types like Hebrew where morphemes are discontinuous: vowels are interspersed between consonant roots for inflection.
 Moreover, future works should consider higher levels of linguistic structure than words, such as dependency trees, for pooling.
 In this case, discontinuous segments may be necessary to handle non-projective syntactic dependencies.